Patella Dislocation

 Physiotherapy Treatment for Patella Dislocation

 Physiotherapy rehabilitation aims to protect the knee early, then progressively restore movement, strength, and control.
-Treatment is guided by symptoms, injury severity, and activity goals.
+Treatment is guided by symptoms, injury severity, training goals, and whether the problem is a first-time event or part of ongoing patellar instability.

 - Pain and swelling management